AishwaryaKPemmaiah/Ecommerce-ETL-Pipeline/README.md

-🛒 Ecommerce ETL Pipeline
+🛂 Ecommerce ETL Pipeline

-An end-to-end ETL pipeline for an Ecommerce business, built using Apache Airflow, PySpark, PostgreSQL, and Delta Lake.

 📌 Project Overview

-This pipeline automates the extraction, transformation, and loading (ETL) of ecommerce data, including customers, products, orders, and transactions.
+The Ecommerce ETL Pipeline is an end-to-end data processing pipeline designed for ecommerce businesses.
+It automates the Extraction, Transformation, and Loading (ETL) of ecommerce data, such as customers, products, orders, and transactions, using a scalable and reliable architecture.

-Workflow Diagram
+📊 Workflow Diagram

-Below is a high-level view of how the pipeline processes data:
+A high-level diagram illustrating the pipeline’s architecture.
 (Replace with your own image)

-Technology Stack
+⚡ Technology Stack

+This pipeline is built using industry-standard tools and frameworks:

 Apache Airflow – Orchestrates ETL workflows.

-PySpark – Processes large-scale data.
+PySpark – Handles large-scale data processing.

-PostgreSQL – Stores structured data.
+PostgreSQL – Stores structured data for analytics.

-Delta Lake – Optimized data storage format.
+Delta Lake – Provides optimized data storage.

 Google Cloud Storage – Stores raw and processed data.

-Docker – Containerizes the pipeline for deployment.
+Docker – Ensures a scalable and containerized deployment.

 🚀 Features

-✔ Automated DAGs in Apache Airflow✔ Data Cleaning & Transformations using PySpark✔ Delta Format Storage for efficient querying✔ Scalable architecture with Docker & cloud integration✔ Data validation & logging for debugging
+✔ Automated ETL Workflows with Apache Airflow✔ Scalable Data Processing with PySpark✔ Optimized Storage using Delta Lake for fast querying✔ Seamless Cloud Integration with Google Cloud✔ Containerized Deployment using Docker✔ Comprehensive Data Validation and Logging

-🔄 How It Works?
+🔄 ETL Process Explanation

+This pipeline follows a structured ETL (Extract, Transform, Load) process using PySpark:

-Step 1: Data Extraction (Extract - "E" in ETL)
+Step 1: Data Extraction (E in ETL)

-The pipeline begins by extracting raw data from different sources.
+The pipeline extracts raw data from JSON files stored in Google Cloud Storage or local directories.

-Data includes customers, products, orders, and transactions in JSON format.
+Data sources include customers, products, orders, and transactions.

-The pipeline reads this data from Google Cloud Storage (or local files) into PySpark for further processing.

-This step ensures that all necessary data is collected before transformations.

-Step 2: Data Cleaning & Transformation (Transform - "T" in ETL)
+Step 2: Data Cleaning & Transformation (T in ETL)

-Once the raw data is extracted, the next step is to clean and structure it:
+Raw data is cleaned to handle missing values, duplicates, and inconsistencies.

-Removing duplicates and handling missing values.

-Standardizing column names and formats for consistency.

-Joining datasets to create a structured format for analysis.

-Applying business rules such as calculating total sales per order.

-The transformed data is then stored in an optimized Delta Lake format for fast processing.
+Data transformation ensures format consistency (e.g., standardizing column names, converting data types).

+Orders are enriched by joining them with transactions to include financial details.

-Step 3: Data Loading (Load - "L" in ETL)
+Step 3: Data Loading (L in ETL)

-After transformation, the cleaned data is loaded into PostgreSQL for storage and analysis.

-The pipeline inserts the structured data into PostgreSQL tables for reporting and querying.

-Historical data is stored efficiently in Delta Lake for future analysis.
+The cleaned and transformed data is stored in Delta Lake and PostgreSQL for analysis and reporting.

-This ensures fast retrieval and scalability of ecommerce data.

 Step 4: Workflow Orchestration (Apache Airflow DAGs)

-The entire ETL process is automated and scheduled using Apache Airflow.
+The ETL process is automated with Apache Airflow DAGs.

-Airflow DAGs (Directed Acyclic Graphs) define the order of tasks (Extract → Transform → Load).
+Defines task dependencies (Extract → Transform → Load).

-It ensures the pipeline runs on schedule (e.g., daily) or on-demand.
+Scheduled to run daily or on-demand.

-Logging and monitoring help track failures and debug issues in the ETL process.
+Logging and monitoring enable debugging and tracking.

-Step 5: Scalable Deployment with Docker & Cloud Integration
+Step 5: Scalable Deployment with Docker & Cloud

-The pipeline is containerized using Docker, making it easy to deploy.

-Data is stored and processed on Google Cloud, allowing scalability.
+Docker containerizes the entire pipeline for easy deployment.

+Google Cloud Storage ensures scalability and reliability.

-This setup allows for distributed data processing and real-time analytics.
+Distributed data processing allows real-time analytics.

-📂 Project Structure
+💀 Project Structure

 Ecommerce-ETL-Pipeline/
 │-- dags/                    # Airflow DAGs (workflow definitions)